hainegroup/Polar-overturning-circulation-model/README.md

  The Matlab code uses <a target="_blank" href="http://www.teos-10.org/software.htm#1">Gibbs-Seawater (GSW) Oceanographic Toolbox functions</a>.</small></p>

-A Paper entitled *A Conceptual Model of Polar Overturning Circulations* has been submitted to JGR Oceans.
+A Paper entitled *A Conceptual Model of Polar Overturning Circulations* has been submitted to JPO.
 See the ESSOAr preprint [here](doi.org/10.1002/essoar.10503487.1).

 --------